 3. Make more profit

-Your business operations become more efficient and effective as you know what customers need and you can use their loyalty to help train-up more juniors than you might with new customers.
-It may also be possible to get the customer to trade-up to other products or services - since they trust you.
+Your business operations become more efficient and effective as you know what customers need.
+It may also be possible to get the customer to trade up to other products or services - since they trust you.
 This is called higher leverage.

 4. Increase product or service complexity

-Your organisation needs to grow and develop to remain competitive so you may be able to do more complex work with existing customers; it is difficult to sell to new customers outside your established track record.
+Your organisation needs to grow and develop to remain competitive - so you may be able to do more complex work with existing customers.
+It can be difficult to sell to new customers outside your established track record.

 Whenever an organisation is trying to interest a customer into buying an additional product or service, there's one thought going through the customer's mind: 'Why are you trying to sell me something?'

-The oldest saw in business - "Do good work and customers will come" - comes very close to the truth, as long as we recognise that the good work extends beyond the technical excellence of your product or service to encompass a true dedication to serving the customers' interests.
-The proof is in the pudding: If your customers aren't actively telling their friends about you, maybe your product (or, of course, your service) isn't as great as you think it is.
+Lastly, if your customers aren't actively telling their friends about you, maybe your product or service isn't as great as you think it is.
 Furthermore, if you aren't getting consistently great word-of-mouth from your existing customers, you're not ready to start marketing to new ones.